zlccccc/3DVG-Transformer/README.md

 "token": [a list of tokens from the tokenized description]
 ```

-## Setup
+### Setup
 The code is tested on Ubuntu 16.04 LTS & 18.04 LTS with PyTorch 1.2.0 CUDA 10.0 installed.

-There are some issues with the newer version (>=1.3.0) of PyTorch.
-You might want to make sure you have installed the correct version.
-Otherwise, please execute the following command to install PyTorch:
+Please refer to the initial [ScanRefer](https://daveredrum.github.io/ScanRefer/) for newer version (>=1.3.0) of PyTorch.

 ```shell
 conda install pytorch==1.2.0 torchvision==0.4.0 cudatoolkit=10.0 -c pytorch